 - parasitic diseases can be cured with a pill that costs under $1.

 (We discuss the cost-effectiveness of these kinds of approaches in more detail in the next section.)
 Over the last 60 years, millions of lives have been saved using these techniques, suggesting a very clear way to make progress.

 Individual donations to overseas aid are also relatively small.
 In the UK in 2015, people donated more to each of medical research, hospitals and hospices, religious charities, and charities for children and young people, than they did to overseas aid and disaster relief, and there are similar results from the US.
-The charities currently implementing the most effective global health interventions seem to have a clear need for more funds - for example, charity evaluator GiveWell estimates that the Against Malaria Foundation could productively use at least $78 million and potentially up to $191 million in additional unrestricted funding this year.
+The charities currently implementing the most effective global health interventions seem to have a clear need for more funds.
+For example, as of August 2018, GiveWell evaluates that the Against Malaria Foundation would need $50 million to fund all of its currently intended distributions.

 There is a robust record of success in global health and development, and the relevant outcomes are somewhat measurable.
 If, for example, you donate to the Against Malaria Foundation, you can be reasonably certain that you are paying for the distribution of bednets that will prevent at-risk people from contracting malaria.

 Though there may be larger potential gains in other cause areas, there is also generally less certainty about what the actual benefit will be.
 There is a tricky tradeoff here - between a more definite impact, and a less certain but potentially larger impact - which we will discuss in more detail later.

 Together, the above analysis provides a compelling initial case for global health and development as an important cause area: it is large in scale, apparently tractable and relatively neglected, and is backed up by strong evidence.